PressMaximum/press-search/readme.txt

 - PressSEARCH is packed with a lot of settings, hook actions and filters that allow you to easily extend the plugin’s feature set.

-###Notes:
-> Do not PressSEARCH if your site have large amounts (hundreds of megabytes) of database space, if table `wp_posts` have more than 300,000 records using PressSEARCH may cause problems.

 ###Features:
 * Search results sorted in the order of relevance.
 * Ajax live search.
 Using theme's search form.